danhosteltemplate/reepay-examples/reepay-token-example/README.md

 ![reepay.js](https://docs.reepay.com/js/images/logo.png "reepay.js")

-Example project demonstrating the use of the Reepay Token Javascript Library to get a credit card token that can be used for single charges and recurring payments for subscriptions.
+Example project demonstrating the use of the Reepay Token solution to get a credit card token that can be used for one-time charges and subscriptions.

 The project contains a simple PHP web application served by a web server running in a Docker container.
 The sign-up page submits data to the server.
 The data can be used to perform a single charge, see this [example](https://github.com/reepay/reepay-examples/wiki/One-time-charging).
 Or it can be used to create a customer and a subscription, see this [example](https://github.com/reepay/reepay-examples/wiki/Simple-subscription-handling#create-customer-and-subscription).